marain-dotnet/Marain.UserNotifications/docs/adr/0001-high-level-notifications-service-architecture.md

 ### Delivery channels

 To make the solution as extensible as possible, the core API will not handle notification delivery.
 It is envisaged that this will be handled by other "delivery channels" and integrated via WebHooks.
-An expected implementation approach for many delivery channels would be LogicApps, which has connectors available for many extenal messaging services already (e.g. SendGrid, Twilio).
+An expected implementation approach for many delivery channels would be Power Automate/LogicApps, which have connectors available for many extenal messaging services already (e.g. SendGrid, Twilio).

 We envisage that integration between the management and delivery APIs will be as follows:
 - Available delivery channels will be "registered" with the management API.
 Registration would likely include an Id, a display name and a Uri to which new notifications will be POSTed using a defined data structure.